SebGui/sebfolio/README.md

 # How to serve the build folder using express js

-Open cmd and go to the folder folder location-- cd [BuildForlderPath] Then execute the commands below: npm install -g serve serve -s build
+Open terminal
+Go to the folder location
+npm install -g serve
+serve -s build